Systems-Theory-in-Systems-Biology/EPI/.github/pull_request_template.md

 ## Type of change

 Please tick at least one of the options.
+Delete the other options.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)